vitorlinsbinski/ignite-shop/README.md

 <p>After this, go to "developers" and generate the public and the private API keys.
 Then, put these API keys in the format of environment variables, creating a file called ".env.local" in the project root folder, containing "PUBLIC_KEY" and "STRIPE_SECRET_KEY".
 Additionally, you must create a variable called "NEXT_URL", which receives the URL where the project is hosted, that is, on localhost in development mode. </p>

-<p>So, create products on the Stripe page containing name, description, image and price.</p>
+<p>So, create products on the Stripe page containing name, description, image, and price.</p>

 ## Main Technologies